icarasia/nitro-ui/packages/utility-transition/README.md

 ```

 ## Usage:
-Transition contains 3 properties : `slow`, `default` and `fast`.
+Transition utilities contains 3 properties : `slow`, `default` and `fast`.
 Use the speed at where you think appropriate

 ### Transition
 ```html